MadSkittles/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 Optional.
 If tracking with Rudderstack is enabled, you can provide a custom URL to load the Rudderstack config.

+### rudderstack_integrations_url

+Optional.
+If tracking with Rudderstack is enabled, you can provide a custom URL to load the SDK for destinations running in device mode.
+This setting is only valid for Rudderstack version 1.1 and higher.

 ### application_insights_connection_string